brwhale/KataScript/README.md

 >     }

 ## Errors
-If an error is detected, the expression evaluation will be haled for the current line.
+If an error is detected, the expression evaluation will be halted for the current line.
 Any subexpressions already evaluated are not undone.
 Error detection is currently basic and many errors will result in undefined behaviour instead.

+### Bad Comparison
 >     j = 3;
 >     print(j > 5);
 >     // prints:  0